wazuh/wazuh-documentation/source/user-manual/agents/registering-agents/register-agent-authd.rst

 .. _register_agent_authd:

-Registering agents automatically with authd
+Using the registration service
 =============================================

+It's possible to register agents automatically with authd.
 Choose the method that best meets your needs:

 +----------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------+
 | Method                                             | Description                                                                                                                 |